 - Mix of short and long sleeves

-- Light layers (mornings and evenings are cool)
+- Light layers (mornings and evenings can be cool, especially in April)

 - One light jacket or sweater